Byson94/KorvaqScrip/AdvancedTutorial.md

 let x = "{JSON: true}" // currently in JSON format

 let a = parjson x // we convert the JSON into the variable "a"

+// we can also write json like this: let a = {
+   "key": "key-1", // `,` is very important here as we are adding a new key below
+   key2: "key-2", // we can also make keys without quotes
+   show: "show", // this key would result in an error as it is a reserved word of the language.
+   "show": "show" // this wouldnt result in an error as we are using quotes for the key.
+} // we just wrote json here! you can convert it to a string using `parjson`
 ```

 ## Advanced Math